NativeScript/docs/content/ui/gestures.md

 ## Rotate gesture

-**Action**: A user touches a component with two fingers, then rotate them simultaneously left or right.
+**Action**: A user touches a component with two fingers, then rotates them simultaneously left or right.

 #### Rotate gesture event data